 While not for the faint of heart, or for those on a budget, a hot air balloon ride in Matera is an activity you won’t forget.
 This is one of the best things to do in Matera for couples, especially if you’re celebrating an anniversary, a birthday, or planning a proposal.

 The costs depend on whether you’re booking a private trip or a group experience.
-Find out more about the costs, requirements, and more on Viator, or search this website.
+Find out more about the costs, requirements, and more here.

 10. Enjoy the Viewpoints